matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 Finally, we let the main thread sleep until roughly the end of time, or until the application gets killed, whatever happens first.
 Well, actually `Long/MAX_VALUE` is only until roughly 292 million years from now, but hey, that should be enough.

 Okay, now we have the message flow from capturing the mouse events to the server and back.
-Next, let's look at what happens to those events when they are back at the client in the **[example.store namespace](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljs/example/store.cljs)**:
+Next, let's look at what happens to those events when they are back at the client.

+## :client/store-cmp

+Processing the returned data happens in the **[example.store namespace](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljs/example/store.cljs)**:

 ~~~
 (ns example.store)